If you’re looking for an alternative to the Dropbox client application, you should try what the Maestral app offers.

 maestral log level

-To set the log level you can choose from one of the four available options: DEBUG, INFO, WARNING, and ERROR.
+To set the log level, choose one of the four available options: DEBUG, INFO, WARNING, and ERROR.
 Changes will take effect immediately.

 maestral log level DEBUG